NeatNerdPrime/mercator/guides/INSTALL_VM.md

     sudo apt install php-zip php-curl php-mbstring php-xml php-ldap php-soap php-xdebug php-mysql php-gd php-intl libapache2-mod-php

+> **Requirement**: Mercator requires PHP **>= 8.4.1**.
+It also works fine with PHP 8.5: if your distribution installs
+> a version newer than 8.4 by default (this is the case on Ubuntu 24.04), there is no need to replace it with 8.4.
+>
+> If several PHP versions are installed side by side, `sudo update-alternatives --config php` only changes the
+> version used from the command line (CLI): it has no effect on the version used by Apache.
+See the [Apache](#apache)
+> section below if you get an error such as *"Composer detected issues in your platform: Your Composer dependencies
+> require a PHP version >= 8.4.1"*.

 Install Apache2, GIT, Graphviz and Composer

     sudo apt install apache2 git graphviz composer